Niece Waidhofer Licks A Fun Dip Stick While Flashing Her Booty In Red Thong

-Niece Waidhofer is wowing her 3.1 million Instagram followers with a sexy new snap.
-The bombshell posted a new photo to her feed on February 6 which highlighted her voluptuous and round rump.
+Niece Waidhofer wowed her 3.1 million Instagram followers with a sexy new snap.
+The bombshell posted a new photo to her feed on February 6 that highlighted her voluptuous and round rump.

-The tantalizing new upload saw Niece sporting a white crop top tank which had a dangerously low scooping neckline.
-The shirt revealed an ample amount of cleavage which almost spilled out of the garb entirely.
-Paired with the T-shirt was a red thong that had thick waistbands.
+The tantalizing new upload saw Niece sporting a white crop top tank that had a dangerously low scooping neckline.
+The shirt revealed an ample amount of cleavage, which almost spilled out of the garb entirely.
+Paired with the T-shirt was a red thong that had a thick waistband.
 Only the back of the panties could be seen as the model twisted her body to turn her behind toward the camera.

 The social media sensation also sported sky-high red heels that tied around her ankles.
 She balanced on one foot when the photo was snapped and bent her knee to reveal the scandalous shoe.
-Niece wore her long dark locks down and in loose waves, and held some of it up in her left hand.
+Niece wore her long dark locks down and in loose waves and held some of it up in her left hand.

 She winked to the camera and stuck her tongue out to lick a Fun Dip stick that had been dunked into a pink powder.
-Niece noted in her caption that she thought cherry Fun Fip was more of a red color and had coordinated her outfit to match the candy.
+Niece noted in her caption that she thought cherry Fun Dip was more of a red color and had coordinated her outfit to match the candy.
 Needless to say, she was surprised when it turned out to be pink.

-Niece also reminisced about Valentine’s Day in elementary school, when everyone got candy and were one another’s Valentine’s.
-In just a few hours, the sexy new post had brought in over 50,000 likes and 500 plus comments.
+Niece also reminisced about Valentine’s Day in elementary school, when everyone got candy and were one another’s Valentines.
+In just a few hours, the sexy new post had brought in over 50,000 likes and 500-plus comments.
 Fans of the gothic model complimented her impressive physique in the comments section, while also discussing her ensemble.

 “I’m sure you heard this before but you are freaking gorgeous,” one follower wrote.